MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 # Create and manage segments

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
 Segments are managed on the **Segments** page.
+To create a new segment navigate to Segment builder ( + New  -> Build your own )

+## Segment Builder

+The following image illustrates the various aspects of the segment builder.

+(insert image here)

+1. Organize your segment into rules and sub-rules.
+Each rule/sub-rule is compsed of conditions.
+Combine them via logical operators

+2. Select the Entity Relationship path (add a link to the docs on entity relationship path) that should apply to a rule.
+Entity relationship path dictates what attributes can be included in the rule

+3. Move rule or sub-rule up, down or under another rule, or delete a rule as appropriate

+4. Build the right level of nesting using sub-rules

+5. Apply set operation on adjoining rules

+6. Always-on attribute picker that is aware of the list of enitities that can participate in a rule based on the entity relationship path that is already selected in the rule being edited

+7. Add attributes to any existing rule or sub-rule or add it to a new rule

+8. Unlimited undo and redo to help you make any number of edits with adandon

 The following example illustrates the segmentation capability.
 We've defined a segment for customers who bought at least $500 of goods online *and* have an interest in software development.